Global Studies

 Global Studies is an interdisciplinary academic area that draws from a wide range of disciplines in the Humanities, the Sciences and the Arts to examine global processes and events and their effects at a local level.
 For decades, the world has been undergoing a sustained reorganization along economic, social, political, cultural, technological and environmental lines that cuts across national boundaries.
 WSU has also experienced an increased global connectivity, integration and interdependence, and witnessed the emergence of planet-wide issues such as climate change, poverty, new technologies, and entrenched wars.
 In response to these real-world events, Global Studies has emerged as a dynamic interdisciplinary academic field to study the forces shaping these complex processes.

 Global Studies is an interdisciplinary program drawing from the faculty of many departments at Worcester State University.
-For more information, students may contact the Coordinator of Global Studies.
+Any students with questions, please contact the Chair of the Interdisciplinary Studies, Dr. Aldo Garcia Guevara at aguevara@worcester.edu.

 Required Course